avidoni/hass-flatastic/README.md

-# 🏡 Home Assistant Flatastic Integration
+# Home Assistant Flatastic Integration

-This custom integration connects your [Flatastic](https://www.flatastic-app.com/) shared living group with [Home Assistant](https://www.home-assistant.io/).
+This custom integration connects the beloved german WG app [Flatastic](https://www.flatastic-app.com/) with [Home Assistant](https://www.home-assistant.io/).

-It brings real-time data from Flatastic into Home Assistant and allows interaction with chores and the shopping list.
+It displays some components of Flatastic as Sensors in Homeassistant and synchs the grocery list as a Todo!

 ---

-## ✨ Features
+## Features

-### 👤 User Sensors
+### User Sensors

-Creates one **sensor per user** with the following attributes:
+Creates one **sensor per user** with the attributes:
 - **ChorePoints** – Total points earned from completed chores
 - **Balance** – Money owed or owing
 - **AssignedTasks** – Tasks currently assigned to the user
 - **RecentCashflow** – Most recent payments or contributions

-### 🧹 Chore Sensors
+### Chore Sensors

 Creates one **sensor per chore** with attributes:
-- **Title** – Name of the chore (e.g. `Papiersammlung`)
+- **Title** – Name of the chore
 - **Next person** – Who is responsible next
 - **Due date** – Date in a format usable for automations
 - **Overdue** – Boolean flag indicating whether the chore is overdue
+- **Rotation Time** - Days until the task repeats
 - **Points** – How many points the chore is worth

-### 🛒 Grocery List (To-Do Entity)
+### Grocery List (To-Do Entity)

 Creates a **to-do list** entity synced with your Flatastic shopping list.
 You can:
-- ✅ Display items
+- Display items
-- ➕ Add new items
+- Add new items
-- ❌ Delete items
+- Delete items
-- 🔄 Toggle items as bought/unbought
+- Toggle items as bought/unbought

 ---

-## 🛠 Installation
+## Installation

 ### 1. Add Repository via HACS
 1. Go to HACS → Integrations → Menu (⋮) → **Custom repositories**